Free Patty Prewitt

 Reunite a family after over three decades of injustice

-Patty Prewitt is a 71-year-old mother of five, grandmother of thirteen, and a great-grandmother.
+Patty Prewitt is a 74-year-old mother of five, grandmother of thirteen, and a great-grandmother.

-For the past 34 years, she has been serving a life sentence for the murder of her husband Bill, a crime for which she has unwaveringly maintained her innocence.
+For the past 37 years, she has been serving a life sentence after being convicted of the murder of her husband Bill, a crime for which she has unwaveringly maintained her innocence.